AlDanial/cloc/README.md

 *   `itk` files could be Tcl or Tk
 *   `jl`  files could be Lisp or Julia
 *   `lit` files could be PL or M
-*   `m`   files could be MATLAB, Mathematica, Objective C, MUMPS or Mercury
+*   `m`   files could be MATLAB, Mathematica, Objective-C, MUMPS or Mercury
 *   `p6`  files could be Perl or Prolog
 *   `pl`  files could be Perl or Prolog
 *   `PL`  files could be Perl or Prolog